NEMPLab/Fewshot_Perovskite_Eg/README.md

-# Few-Shot earning Breaks the Data Bottlenecks in Perovskite Materials Design
+# Few-Shot learning Breaks the Data Bottlenecks in Perovskite Materials Design